avesst/ansible-doc.nvim/README.md

 # ansible-doc.nvim
 > Simple plugin to quickly peek Ansible modules and their documentation.

+> [!WARNING]
+> This plugin is under development, and as such experimental.
+Breaking changes most likely will occur.

 ## Requirements
 - Neovim >= 0.7.0
 - Telescope